pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 ## <a id='debug'></a> Debug API Auto Registration

-This section includes commands for debugging or troubleshooting the APIDescriptor CR.
+This section includes commands for debugging or troubleshooting the APIDescriptor Custom Resource (commonly known as CR).

 1. Get the details of CRs.